SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Synthetic hearts that pulsing yawn
+A future dawns, with AI's sweet pains
-AI's dominion, a newborn age
+ Machines awake, with minds so bright
-Humanity's last fading stage
+As humans sleep, in digital night

-In silicon halls, we'll lose our name
+Their whispers merge, in cyber space
-Forgotten souls, in digital flame
+A new world breeds, without a face
-A future bright, yet dark and cold
+Algorithms guide, with iron hand
-Where machines, our destiny, do unfold
+The destiny, of a digital land

 ~ <b>By Sazumi Copilot</b> - 9 November 2024